 Adobe Lightroom on the other hand handles your RAW photos correctly which means that it leaves them alone.
 Lightroom can also transform your camera’s file format to the open source DNG RAW format for images.

-Image metadata management is quite different in Picasa versus Lightroom
+3. Image Metadata Management is Different in Picasa versus Lightroom

 Metadata is the key to organizing large quantity of data in general, and in particular it is the key to organizing your media with more dimensions(Read When folders are not enough).